 Veterinary technologists and technicians work in private clinics, laboratories, and animal hospitals.
 Their jobs may be physically or emotionally demanding.
 Many work evenings, weekends, or holidays.How to Become a Veterinary Technologist or Technician

 Veterinary technologists and technicians must complete a postsecondary program in veterinary technology.
 Technologists usually need a 4-year bachelor’s degree, and technicians need a 2-year associate’s degree.
 Typically, both technologists and technicians must take a credentialing exam and become registered, licensed, or certified, depending on the requirements of the state in which they work.Pay

-The median annual wage for veterinary technologists and technicians was $31,070 in May 2014.
+The median annual wage for veterinary technologists and technicians was $36,260 in May 2020.Job Outlook

-Employment of veterinary technologists and technicians is projected to grow 19 percent from 2014 to 2024, much faster than the average for all occupations.
-Employment will grow as more veterinarians utilize technicians and technologists to do general care and lab work, and as they continue to replace lower skilled veterinary assistants.
+Employment of veterinary technologists and technicians is projected to grow 16 percent from 2019 to 2029, much faster than the average for all occupations.
+Employment is expected to grow as veterinarians continue to use technicians and technologists to do general care and lab work on household pets.State & Area Data

 Learn more about veterinary technologists and technicians by visiting additional resources, including O*NET, a source on key characteristics of workers and occupations.